Skidamek/AutoModpack/README.md

 - Do I must install this mod on both sides?

 Yes, you need to install this mod on both sides.
+(However if you enable only_optional_modpack in the config, player will be able to join without automodpack installed)

 - Does it deleting existing mods which are not in modpack but the client has them?